Hou Yifan: Career

 Hou started playing chess regularly at the age of five, but already was fascinated by the game when she was three years old.
 Hou's father, Hou Xuejian, a magistrate, often took her to a bookstore after dinner and noticed that she liked to stare at glass chess pieces behind the window.
 He later bought his daughter her first chess set and she was able to beat her father and grandmother after a few weeks, at the age of three.
 In 1999, her father engaged a chess mentor, IM Tong Yuanming, for his five-year-old daughter.
 Tong later said that Hou was an unusual talent, showing "strong confidence, distinguished memory, calculating ability and fast reaction".
 Hou has said that she took up chess because she was fascinated by the pieces.

-In 2003, Hou played against the chief coach of the Chinese national men's and women's chess teams, Ye Jiangchuan, for the first time.
-The chess master was surprised that the nine-year-old could identify almost all of his weak moves.
+Hou was admitted to the National Chess Center, an academy for young talented players from all over the country, in Beijing when she was ten, with leading Chinese grandmasters Ye Jiangchuan and Yu Shaoteng as her trainers.
+When Hou played against Ye, the chief coach of the Chinese national men's and women's chess teams, for the first time, the chess master was surprised that the nine-year-old could identify almost all of his weak moves.
 "Then I knew she was an exceptional genius", Ye said.
 That year, Hou became the youngest member of the national team and won first place at the World Youth Championship for girls under age ten.